the-argus/okaylib/README.md

 provide multithreading primitives for C++20 users, such as a thread pool and coroutine runtime.
 Optionally make use of C++20 modules for improved compile times without waiting for C++23 `import std`.
 Provide serialization to string and JSON for all types.
-Primarily intended for games / realtime domains.
-Probably will be useful in embededded code, also.

-Currently, okaylib is a personal project which is intended to focus many disparate efforts of mine to make C and C++ libraries into one mega-project.
-I will use it during development, in game projects.
-Any actual releases (along with support for build systems that people actually use, like CMake) are a ways off.
+okaylib is a personal project which is intended to focus many disparate efforts of mine to make C and C++ libraries into one mega-project.
+I have plan to use it myself in some of my other projects, but any actual releases (along with support for build systems that people actually use, like CMake) are a ways off.

-## example code
+## examples

 This code demonstrates some views of an array: transforming, enumerating, and reversing.
 C++17.